01-edu/public/subjects/devops/deep-in-system/audit/README.md

 ##### Check zoro user

-The student should connect to the machine with the "zoro" user by using this password: `^wb@92Sq&ls644@5*Je0`
+The student should connect to the machine with the "zoro" user by using a password.

-###### Is the student able to connect to the machine with the "zoro" user by the mentioned password?
+###### Is the student able to connect to the machine with the "zoro" user by a password?

 ##### Try to execute a command with sudo: